1959 Tibetan uprising: Aftermath

 Chinese authorities have interpreted the uprising as a revolt by the Tibetan elite against socialist reforms that were improving the lives of Tibetan serfs.
 Tibetan exile sources and some independent sources, on the other hand, have usually interpreted it as a popular uprising against Chinese rule.
-Historian Tsering Shakya has argued that the revolt reflected widespread dissatisfaction both with the Chinese authorities and also with the Tibetan government in Lhasa, which was seen as unable to protect the Dalai Lama’s authority and Tibetan sovereignty.
-Historian Tashi Tsering offers a differing perspective.
-In his autobiography, The Struggle for Modern Tibet, he writes that China’s entry into Tibet in 1950 brought "long-awaited hope".
-Drawing on his own experiences of abuse under the former theocratic system, including beatings and sexual exploitation during his time in the Dalai Lama’s dance troupe, Tsering was convinced that Tibet could modernise effectively by cooperating with the Chinese and that the Chinese presence liberated his people and didn't perceive it as a "worse tyranny".
+Historian Tsering Shakya has argued that the revolt reflected widespread dissatisfaction both with the Chinese authorities and also with the Tibetan government in Lhasa, which was seen as unable to protect the Dalai Lama's authority and Tibetan sovereignty.

-Dalai Lama, fearing for his safety, fled Lhasa on March 17, 1959, and eventually found refuge in India.
-Upon reaching India, the Dalai Lama and his followers were granted asylum by the Indian government, marking the beginning of his exile.
+The Dalai Lama, fearing for his safety, fled Lhasa on March 17, 1959, and eventually found refuge in India.
+Upon reaching India, he and his followers were granted asylum by the Indian government, marking the beginning of his exile.
 From his residence in Dharamshala, Himachal Pradesh, the Dalai Lama played a major role in promoting Tibetan Buddhism internationally and raising awareness of the Tibetan cause.
 According to Chope Paljor Tsering, a former minister in the Central Tibetan Administration, “Buddhism has not only survived, but been revived and appreciated... by many cultures around the world,” suggesting that the Dalai Lama has helped reshape global perceptions of Buddhism.